882242/Coding_Project/Challenges /Week_02/04-Countdown/ReadME.md

 python usually blocks until one input is entered

-I ask Ai to create a code, and then i studied it until i finally understand it, I also remembered the code block by block.
+I ask Ai to create a code, and then i studied it until i finally understand it, I also remembered the code block by block, and explain in inside the code